 From the list of recommendations select one or many* virtual machines where you want to deploy the Cloud Agents.

 Select to 'Create New'.
-If you have already gone through the flow once, the Qualys solution will be available in the 'Existing Solutions' list under this option.
+If you have already gone through the flow once, the Qualys solution will be available in the 'Use existing solution" list under this option.

 Select Qualys solution from the list.